Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 #### Parsing Data

 Since we're collecting lots of information we want to parse the exact data we want to make it easier to understand.
 In this case we'll parse the hash value so we can feed it into VirusTotal:
-1. Click on "Change_me" and set the "Find Actions" to "Regex capture group".
+1. Click on "Change_me" to rename it and set the "Find Actions" to "Regex capture group".
 2. In the "input data" click the + icon and choose "hashes".
 3. In the "Regex" field add in "SHA256=([0-9A-Fa-f]{64})", this enables us to parse the SHA256 hash.